datanav/docs/entitymodel.rst

 extension types below are currently the only ones supported.
 Transit types that are not recognized will be treated as string values.

+Note that there's currently no support for escaping string literals that start with a "~" character.

 .. list-table::
    :header-rows: 1
    :widths: 10, 30, 50